Want to become a warehouse manager? Here are 8 essential skills you need to master the position!

 6. Proficient Technical Capabilities

 Obviously, if you’re working with various machinery and technical devices, you should have some knowledge of how to operate them.
 Otherwise, how are you going to assist someone who comes to you for guidance?
-You should at least have proficient to advanced technical and IT skills to be able to maneuver required databases.
+You should at least have proficient in advanced technical and IT skills to be able to maneuver required databases.

 7. Team/Relationship Building